-For the core technology in our Immulytic platform and each of our product candidates, patent applications are pending under the Patent Cooperation Treaty, or PCT, and are currently at the international stage.
-None of our PCT patent applications or U.S. provisional applications have been issued by a patent office or examined by a patent examining authority.
+For the core technology in our Immulytic platform and each of our product candidates, we have filed five patent applications under the Patent Cooperation Treaty, or PCT, and four U.S. provisional applications.
+Four of these PCT applications have entered the national phase and are pending in a range of countries, and one is still in the international phase.
+None of our PCT-derived patent applications or U.S. provisional applications have been granted by a patent office.
+Early stage examination has started only in connection with the European national phase applications.
 Any future provisional patent applications are not eligible to become issued patents until, among other things, we file a non-provisional patent application within 12 months of filing of one or more of our related provisional patent applications.
-If we do not timely file any non-provisional patent applications, we may lose our priority date with respect to our provisional patent applications and any patent protection on the inventions disclosed in our provisional patent applications.
-Although we intend to timely file non-provisional patent applications relating to our provisional patent applications, we cannot predict whether any of our future patent applications will result in the issuance of patents that effectively protect our technology or RP1 or our other product candidates, or if any of our future issued patents will effectively prevent others from commercializing competitive products.
+If we do not timely file any non-provisional patent applications, we may lose our priority date with respect to our provisional patent applications relating to our provisional patent applications, we cannot predict whether any of our future patent applications will result in the issuance of patents that effectively protect our technology or RP1 or our other product candidates, or if any of our future issued patents will effectively prevent others from commercializing competitive products.
 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing or in some cases not at all until they are issued as a patent.
 Therefore, we cannot be certain that we were the first to make the inventions claimed in our pending patent applications, or that we were the first to file for patent protection of such inventions.